PANEL ATTORNEY QUALIFICATIONS

 F. PROFESSIONAL LIABILITY COVERAGE

-Our policy covers panel attorneys for their SDAP cases.
+Our policy covers panel attorneys appointed on SDAP cases.
 If

 a lawsuit is filed against a panel attorney, it is the attorney’s